top of page

 • 1 Pit Jit (deodorant).

 • 1 Each: Comb/Brush, Razor, & small Travel Tooth-stuff.
-If you run out, just pop into a neighborhood department store/pharmacy – usually a great cultural experience in itself!
+If you run out of any sundry, just pop into a neighborhood department store/pharmacy – usually a great cultural experience in itself.

-• 1 Camera, with charger and extra battery & memory card – if not using smartphone.
+• 1 Camera, with charger and extra battery & memory card – if not using PED.

-• 1 Small, reliable, tough flashlight w/new batteries – if not using your smartphone.
+• 1 Small, reliable, tough flashlight w/new batteries – if not using your PED.

-• 1 Each, Travel Journal & small notepad – even if you’re using your smartphone.
+• 1 Each, Travel Journal & small notepad – even if you’re using your PED.

-• All necessary adapters and chargers for electronics.
+• All necessary adapters and chargers for all electronics.

 • 1 Prescription glasses or contacts (w/accompanying solution), as necessary.